ender-s/Image-Encoder-Decoder/README.md

 - To encode the input file using base64 encoding:
     > python3 Main.py &#45;op encode &#45;i &lt;input_path&gt; &#45;o &lt;output_path&gt; &#45;b64
     - To encode binary files, using &#45;b64 is compulsory.
-    - Any file can be encoded using &#45;b64 option.
+    - Text files can also be encoded using &#45;b64 option.
+    - Using &#45;b64 option is recommended for all types of files.
     - When &#45;b64 is used in encode operation, the binary content of the input file is first encoded using base64; then, base64&#45;encoded string is encoded into an image.
 - To decode the input file:
     > python3 Main.py &#45;op decode &#45;i &lt;input_path&gt; &#45;o &lt;output_path&gt;